-- 1. Call CEA immediately at 614-253-4731.
-You are entitled to representation.
-An attorney will be provided for you if warranted. - 2.
+- 1. Call CEA immediately at (614) 253-4731.
+You are entitled to representation by CEA.
+Members are provided an attorney if warranted. - 2.
 No verbal or written statements should be made until you have had the opportunity to consult with CEA and an attorney.
 That includes speaking with staff members. - 3.
 If asked to write an incident report by your building administrator/supervisor or meet with internal (CCS) or external investigators (FCCS), you may respond by saying that you fully intend to cooperate but need time to consult with CEA and your attorney. - 4.
 Do not expect that your administrator will advise you of your rights.
 Failure on the part of the administration to explain your rights is not subject to the grievance procedure.